maplibre/maplibre-native-rs/README.md

 ### Dependencies

-> [!NOTE]
-> The version of `libicu` is quite specific.
-> There [is some work ongoing upstream](https://github.com/maplibre/maplibre-native/issues/3483) to build this into the static library we pull.

 This command will install the required dependencies on Linux or macOS for the `vulkan` backend.
 You may also use it with `opengl` parameter on Linux.
 It is OK to run this command multiple times for each backend.

 ```shell